vanzasetia/vanzasetia.site/src/blog/do-you-have-a-question.md

 ### You might not need JavaScript

-I do not need to use JavaScript if my website does not have interactivity or dynamic kinds of stuff.

 The following website does not cover things like:

 - You do not need JavaScript if you are building a static blog post